Ayaan-software/Portfolio/README.md

 ## 🌟 About Me

 Hi!
 I'm **Ayaan Khan**, a 14-year-old student from Glattbrugg, Switzerland.
 I'm currently attending Sekundarschule Halden and deeply interested in web development and application programming.
-Through platforms like **Microsoft Learn** **IBM SkillsBuild**, **Sololearn**, and other online courses, I've earned certificates and built this portfolio completely by myself.
+Through platforms like **Microsoft Learn**, **IBM SkillsBuild**, **Sololearn**, and other online courses, I've earned certificates and built this portfolio completely by myself.

 ## 🛠️ Technologies Used